How to Use a Proxy With Selenium in Python (2024)

 Conclusion

 This step-by-step tutorial showed how to set up a proxy in Selenium with Python.
-You started from the basics and have become a Selenium Python proxy master!
+You’ve started with the basics of adding a proxy to Selenium and then moved on to more advanced topics, such as rotating proxies or using premium proxies.

 Now you know: